waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 ### Let's start training a semantic segmentation deep learning model

-The plugin runs PyTorch based FCN models for traning.
-To run the plugin, users must have Docker engine (greater than 18.X.X) installed on the host.
-Nvidia CUDA driver (>= 10.1) on the host is preferrable for GPU acceleration.

 1) Preparing Docker

 Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries, and configuration files.